 Can the default behaviour be changed so that new folders and the files therein have group read and write permissions? or some other way which will allow all user to write into a folder?

 #2 Updated by Eric Flumerfelt about 1 year ago

 On artdaq-demo:bugfix/23477_qms_GroupWriteableDirectories, I have added logic to quick-mrb-start.sh where the daqlogs, daqdata, and run_records directories are created group writeable.
 I have also added an option to allow users to specify the location of the run_records directory.

-#3 Updated by Iker de Icaza Astiz 11 months ago
+#3 Updated by Iker de Icaza Astiz about 1 year ago

 Is artdaq-demo used inside here?
 Maybe I'm just misunderstanding, but I thought that the purpose of the demo was to kickstart a new project.